 The link between heart attacks and cold weather is well-documented, and cold and flu seasons are partly to blame because respiratory infections wreak havoc on the heart.

-Now we have to contend with cold, flu, and COVID-19 season, with a relatively new virus that’s notoriously bad for the cardiovascular system.
+And now cold and flu season also ushers in a resurgent COVID-19, a virus that’s notoriously bad for the cardiovascular system.
 Dr. Posligua and other experts explain why the cold is so hard on the heart.

 A compromised immune system could put you at greater risk of a heart attack.
 Research shows that a heart attack is more likely in the days following an infection like the flu or pneumonia.

-COVID-19 can also have a harmful effect on your cardiovascular health — even long after you’ve recovered.
+Viruses like COVID-19 can also harm your cardiovascular health, even long after you’ve recovered.
 One report found that the disease increased the risk of 20 cardiovascular ailments, including “heart attacks, arrhythmias, strokes, transient ischemic attacks, heart failure, inflammatory heart disease, cardiac arrest, pulmonary embolism, and deep vein thrombosis.”

 “When your body is trying to fight off an infection, it’s a major stressor to your system,” Dr. Posligua says.

-Experts encourage patients to get their flu shots and COVID-19 vaccines and take other infection prevention measures, including washing their hands and staying home when sick.
+Experts encourage patients to get their flu shots and COVID-19 boosters and take other infection prevention measures, including washing their hands and staying home when sick.

 Our bodies have a natural response to the cold.
-Our blood vessels constrict and decrease blood flow to the skin to minimize the loss of body heat.
+Blood vessels constrict and decrease blood flow to the skin to minimize the loss of body heat.
 This reaction also raises our blood pressure and forces the heart to work harder.

 “Uncontrolled hypertension is a risk factor for cardiovascular complications,” Dr. Posligua says.